Letter Writing Help: Everything You Need to Know about How to Write a Letter

 4) Mince your words

 Despite the subject and form, every letter has to be polite.
-Even if you are writing to file a complaint, proper words, polite sentences, and restrained language will help you explain the matter better and thus have more chances to get the compensation.
+Even if you are writing to file a complaint, proper words, polite sentences, and restrained language will help you explain the matter better and thus have more chances to get compensation.

 5) Choosing the length of the letter